by Susan Rosenthal

 Workers need unions.
 Unionized workers are more likely to have medical coverage, pension benefits, and protection from sexual harassment and wrongful dismissal.
 Unions also raise living standards.
 Areas with more unions offer higher wages, higher life expectancy, lower infant mortality, better education, and less poverty.

-American unions were so strong in the 1930s that Washington helped employers to crush them.
+American unions were so strong in the 1930s that Washington backed employers to crush them.
 By 2005, the percentage of private-sector workers in unions had dropped to less than eight percent, the lowest rate in more than a century.
-The remaining unions have been transformed from fighting organizations controlled by workers to bureaucratic organizations dominated by middle-class professionals.
+The remaining unions have been transformed from fighting organizations controlled by workers to bureaucratic organizations dominated by middle-class managers.

-Today’s unions are cross-class organizations, that is, they are working-class organizations of self-defense and part of the management system of capitalism.
-While most ordinary union members are working-class (the rank and file), most union officials are middle-class professionals who help employers to manage the workforce.
+Today’s unions are cross-class organizations.
+They are working-class organizations of self-defense and part of the management system of capitalism.
+While most ordinary union members (the rank and file) are working-class, most union officials are middle-class managers who help employers control the labor force.

 Union bureaucrats and employers have the same goal – to keep the company in business.
 And that means keeping it competitive.

 The AFL-CIO boasts that “Unions Are Good for Productivity.”
-However, productivity can increase only by making people work harder for less.
+However, productivity can be raised only by making people work harder for less.

 Just as union bureaucrats partner with bosses to manage the workplace, America’s top union bureaucrats partner with the American State to manage the world.
 As former Secretary of State Madeleine Albright told one top labor executive meeting,